-Each parallel test run starts as a separate java.exe, which corresponds to one browser or mobile device.
-You can specify the browser or mobile device that you want to associate with a specific java.exe through the connection string.
+Each parallel test run starts as a separate vstestconsole.exe or mstest.exe, which corresponds to one browser or mobile device.
+You can specify the browser or mobile device that you want to associate with a specific vstestconsole.exe or mstest.exe through the connection string.
 For additional information, see Connection String for a Mobile Device or Connection String for a Remote Desktop Browser.